jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_hobby_photographers_view.md

 ---
 layout: post
-title:  Apple MacBook Pro M1 Max (a hobby photographer's view)
+title:  Apple MacBook Pro M1 Max (a casual photographer's view)
 categories: [Casual Photography Setup]
-excerpt: Many tests and benchmarks have been done and published when the new M1 Pro and M1 Max MacBook Pros were released - here is a hobby photographers view
+excerpt: Many tests and benchmarks have been done and published when the new M1 Pro and M1 Max MacBook Pros were released - here is a casual photographers' view
 ---

 Many tests and benchmarks have been done and published when the new M1 Pro and M1 Max MacBook Pros were released (like [here](https://www.youtube.com/watch?v=APbYu5QxiXI) on general tests and also [here](https://www.youtube.com/watch?v=I10WMJV96ns) on more photo/video creators’ tasks).
 Recently I had the chance to try out my photo workflow on one.My focus was on how Adobe Lightroom works on one of those well-received (hyped?)
 MacBook Pros.